What are allergy shots?

 improve.

 Typically, each allergy shot prescriptions is made up of 4-5 vials.
-The treatment starts with a very weak concentration of allergens (the one on the left, with
+The treatment starts with a very weak concentration of allergens.
+Over a 3-6 months

 What are the benefits of allergy shots?